Pie is the highest

 But Brutus says he hoarded pie;

-And Brutus is a lover of pie.
+And Brutus is a

 He hath brought many pies home to Rome,